-The new European regulation is a fundamental piece of payments legislation in Europe, which entered into force in
+The new PSD2 directive is a fundamental piece of payment legislation in Europe.

-January 2016.
-The regulation will drastically impact the financial eco-system and infrastructure for banks, fintechs and businesses using payment data for the benefits of consumers.
+The PSD2 regulation drastically impacts the financial eco-system and infrastructure for banks, fintechs, and businesses using payment data for the benefits of consumers.

 What is PSD2?